vignesh-gunda/DBMS_Project/Architecture.md

 ## FRONT END
+The front end for the system has a main index page in the beginning which can redirect to sign up and login of the merchant as well as user interfaces.

+### USER
 #### USER AUTHENTICATION:
 1. Login page
     - users will be verified from database

 2. Register page
     - registers the users and stores new users in 'tbl_user' table in hotpink database.